 A launcher is what it sounds like: an application that launches

-the one you ask it to.
+a specified application.
 Some launch applications by the binary

 name in the PATH